What You Own (Assets)

 Many individuals focus solely on their income, but wealth is built by retaining that income in the form of assets.
 Here is why you should calculate your net worth every 6-12 months:

 - Measure Financial Progress: Are your assets growing faster than your debts?
+Track growth rates using our CAGR Calculator.

 - Debt Management: It highlights high-interest liabilities like credit card debt that might be eating away your wealth.
+Use an EMI Calculator to plan your repayments.

 How to Increase Your Net Worth